IslandViewPTA/islandview-pta-site/site/content/get-involved.md

 **[Membership - Shelly Pettersen](mailto:president@islandviewpta.org?subject=IVEPTA%20-%20Membership)**: The PTA only thrives with lots of committed members.
 This committee works to increase the involvement of Island View families in their PTA.

-**[Newsletter - Interested?](mailto:president@islandviewpta.org?subject=IVEPTA%20-%20Newsletter)**: Preparation and distribution of regular communications from the PTA to the entire Island View community.
+**[Newsletter - Kristin Rogers](mailto:president@islandviewpta.org?subject=IVEPTA%20-%20Newsletter)**: Preparation and distribution of regular communications from the PTA to the entire Island View community.

 **[Popcorn - Samantha Rockey](mailto:president@islandviewpta.org?subject=IVEPTA%20-%20Popcorn)**: Once a month, every Island View student gets free popcorn.

-**[RIF (Reading is Fundamental) - Interested?](mailto:president@islandviewpta.org?subject=IVEPTA%20-%20RIF)**: Twice a year, every K-3 grader gets to pick out their very own book to keep, thanks to the generous donors to Fidalgo Island Reading Is Fundamental.
+**[RIF (Reading is Fundamental) - Shelly Pettersen](mailto:president@islandviewpta.org?subject=IVEPTA%20-%20RIF)**: Twice a year, every K-3 grader gets to pick out their very own book to keep, thanks to the generous donors to Fidalgo Island Reading Is Fundamental.

 **[Safe Routes - Chris Zimmerman](mailto:president@islandviewpta.org?subject=IVEPTA%20-%20Safe%20Routes)**: Committee promotes and runs the monthly Walk and Wheel Wednesday events.